DavidMorano/system/src/libuc/filex/README.txt

-filelines	count the number of lines in a file fileobject	determine something? fileprintable	determine if a file contains all printable characters filereadln	read the first line of the file (and print it out) filereadstrs	read the first non-commented string from a file
+filelines	count the number of lines in a file fileobject	determine something? fileprintable	determine if a file contains all printable characters filereadln	read the first non-commented line of the file and store it ilereadstrs	read the first non-commented string from a file